 If you’re going to utilize hashtags, ensure that you keep your captions polished.
 Instead of adding hashtags to your caption, add a comment to your own photo beneath the caption which features relevant hashtags.
 Your photos will still show up in hashtag searches, but you won’t have a long, distracting caption.

 3. Make a Story

 Many customers love seeing a behind the scenes look at what your business is up to.
 Although Snapchat was once the place to go for posting short videos, Instagram now makes it fun and easy to share stories.
-In an article for Forbes, Lisa Montenegro (Founder and President of Digital Marketing Experts) explains that Instagram stories disappear after 24 hours like Snapchat, but make great bonus content to go alongside the staged photos featured on your Instagram page.
+Similar to Snapchat, Instagram stories disappear after 24 hours, so this can be great bonus content that accompanies staged photos featured on your Instagram page.